-Riverside operates two Community Service Agencies (CSAs) which both provide Intensive Care Coordination and Family Support & Training.
+Riverside Community Service Agency (CSA) provides both Intensive Care Coordination and Family Support & Training.

-Family Partners will provide Family Support and Training.
-A Family Partner has experience as a caregiver of a youth with special needs.
-The Family Partner works closely with the Care Coordinator for youth in the Intensive Care Coordination to help the parents or caregivers of the youth by teaching parents how to navigate the child-serving systems, identify community supports, develop contacts with support groups, and more.
+Our Family Partners, who have experience as caregivers of youth with special needs, provide Family Support and Training.
+The Family Partner works closely with the family’s Intensive Care Coordinator to help the parents or caregivers of the youth by teaching them how to navigate the child-serving systems, identify community supports, develop contacts with support groups, and more.